-JMHS Equality and Diversity Policy - Introduction 3
+JMHS Equality and Diversity Policy - Introduction

-1.0 Aims 3
+1.0 Aims

-2.0 Roles and Responsibilities 4
+2.0 Roles and Responsibilities

-3.0 Role of the Governing Body 4
+3.0 Role of the Governing Body

-4.0 Role of the Headteacher and Senior Leadership Team 5
+4.0 Role of the Headteacher and Senior Leadership Team

-5.0 Role of the designated SLT member for co-ordinating the policy 6
+5.0 Role of the SLT member with responsibility for this policy

-6.0 Role of staff 6
+6.0 Role of Staff

-7.0 Role of parents/carers 7
+7.0 Role of Parents/Carers

-8.0 Role of students 7
+8.0 Role of Students

-9.0 Current 4 Year Objectives 2021-2025 (in line with the Equality Act 7

-2010 specific duties regulations 2011)
+9.0 Current 4 Year Objectives 2021-2025 (in line with the Equality Act 2010 specific duties regulations 2011)

-10.0 Initial response to a concern 8
+10.0 Initial response to a concern

-11.0 Responding to a confirmed breach of the Equality and Diversity 8
+11.0 Responding to a confirmed breach of the Equality and Diversity Policy.

-Policy.

-12.0 Follow up a confirmed breach 8
+12.0 Follow up a confirmed breach

 13.0 Monitoring 8

-14.0 Links to other policies 9
+14.0 Links to other policies

 Appendices

-Appendix 1 Steps taken to ensure that concerns or allegations are effectively 10
+Appendix 1 Steps taken to ensure that concerns or allegations are effectively investigated

-investigated

-Appendix 2 JMHS Procedure for responding to and management of significant 11
+Appendix 2 JMHS Procedure for responding to and management of significant incidents

-incidents

-Appendix 3 Immediate response to an Equalities breach 12
+Appendix 3 Immediate response to an Equalities breach 11

-Appendix 4 Why is it wrong?
-13
+Appendix 4 lix 4 Why is it wrong?

+Version Log 13

-JMHS Equality and Diversity Policy
+Equality and Diversity Policy